FnK-Lap/Social-tracker/README.md

   - Get number of like and comment

 Facebook:
-  - Get your feed (status, videos ...)
+  - Get your feed (status, videos, photos and link)
   - In progress

 Twitter: